Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 4 January, 2013

-Several labs that will host bioinformatics/computational biology students include:
+Several labs that will host bioinformatics/computational students include:

 Grant Bowman: Simulations of molecular diffusion and molecular